 The new Facebook update will work on limiting the collective knowledge of online ads to help protect users’ personal and confidential information.
 The American business Meta Platforms is the owner of the social networking and social media website Facebook.

 The way online ads collect your information is by tracking your apps, yes you unknowingly allowed them to.
 Personalized ads work on gathering all your data to enhance the ads’ customization.
-Of course, that means there is no regard of your privacy or confidentiality.
+Of course, that means there is no regard for your privacy or confidentiality.
 Which a lot of people do not approve of at all.
 In other words, it’s creepy.

-How targeted ads work in Facebook?
+How targeted ads work on Facebook?

 How many people agree that digital ads are obnoxious?
 I’d say millions are bothered by this privacy intrusion and invasion.
 Facebook heard all the complaints and feedback about targeted ads.

 However, it is very scary to realize that all of your information is known by these huge companies and apps like Facebook.
 You agree to reveal everything about you by just buying a phone.

 The advancement in technology now is big and global.
 Your geolocation shows everywhere you go.
 Your grocery list appears to you in targeted ads.
 You order a waffle one day and then a waffle maker ad appears on your social media app like Facebook .
 Oddly specific targeted ads get their info from everywhere, and you give it to them on a silver platter.

 You might find this incredibly shocking, but is it that bad?
 These ads help businesses promote their product to the target audience.
 You probably wanted to buy a waffle maker, didn’t you?
 In some way, they are helping you purchase products you want and need, which is kind of nice.

 But still, waffle maker or not, personalized ads are intrusive and mostly unwanted.
 The thing about targeted ads is that everyone knows they are feeding the online marketers their info, but no one wants to see it thrown in their face that they share their private data.